cclts/linkedin-job-helper/README.md

 ## Want a new feature?

-The current scope is intentionally limited to **LinkedIn Jobs**.
-If you have an idea for a new feature, please open an issue describing your use case and the expected behavior.
+Scope is intentionally kept to **LinkedIn Jobs** for now.
+Got an idea?
+Open an issue with what you're trying to do and I'll take a look.